 Let’s define terms from the get-go.
-Many women experience what they call “irritability” – a fully understandable reaction to being wide awake at 3 am, soaked in sweat and buzzing with anxiety, while your partner is sound asleep next to you, deep in blissful oblivion.
+Many women experience what they call “irritability” which is a fully understandable reaction to being wide awake at 3 am, soaked in sweat and buzzing with anxiety, while your partner is sound asleep next to you, deep in blissful oblivion.

-But irritability, as grindingly awful as it can be, isn’t the subject for today: I’m talking about the towering, frothing fury many women feel around menopause.
-Today, we’re all about red-hot rage: why you feel it, and what you can do with it.
+But irritability, as grindingly awful as it can be, isn’t the subject for today.
+Instead, I’m talking about the towering, frothing fury many women feel around menopause.
+It’s about red-hot rage: why you feel it, and what you can do with it.

 Let’s start with the “what the hell is happening here?” stuff.
 Estrogen and serotonin may sound like characters straight out of The Lord of the Rings, but they’re definitely the good fairies of mood regulation.

 Serotonin is a neurotransmitter that helps control mood and impulse control.
-Because the hormone estrogen plays a part in the production of serotonin, when estrogen levels decline (with PMS, menopause, etc.)…yep, you guessed it: serotonin levels can tank too, taking mood control with it.
+Because the hormone estrogen plays a part in the production of serotonin, when estrogen levels decline (with PMS, menopause, etc.), serotonin levels can tank too, taking mood control with it.

-Absence of serotonin itself doesn’t necessarily make you angry; it may make it harder for you to manage (translation: hide, swallow, underplay) your anger.
-This is a biggie, because to every bro who says, “Women can’t be leaders because their hormones make them nuts,” we need to respond, “I understand hearing the undiluted truth from a woman makes you uncomfortable.
-Maybe you should look into why that is.”
+Let it out: Absence of serotonin itself doesn’t necessarily make you angry; it may make it harder for you to manage (translation: hide, swallow, underplay) your anger.
 There are times when we’re fully entitled not just to the anger but also to the expression of that anger…provided we wield it effectively, proportionately, and at the right recipient.
 All those years of holding in the truths you wanted to speak?
 Let ‘em out, and feel the rush of being honest, open, and real in ways you’ve never known.
 There is no better "menopausal rage" treatment.

 — Maya Angelou, Iconoclasts, 2006